QGBrabant/SUF4OC/README.md

 # RL-SUF / SRL

 SRL and RL-SUF are two algorithm for learning monotonic classifiers.
-SRL learns a set of decisions rules of the form
+SRL learns a set of decision rules of the form
 > if feature1 >= threshold1 and feature2 >= threshold2 and ... and featureN >= thresholdN then class >= threshold

 while RL-SUF learns a model defined as the maximum of several SUFs (see ``Q. Brabant, M. Couceiro, D. Dubois, H. Prade, A. Rico, Extracting Decision Rules from Qualitative Data via Sugeno Utility Functionals.
 IPMU, 253–265, 2018``).